 The Value of Retained Customers

 Retained customers are happy customers and happy customers become regular, loyal customers.
-According to Bain and Company, increasing customer retention rates by just 5% can increase your profits by between 25% and 95%.
+According to Bain and Company, increasing customer retention rates by just 5% can boost profits by 25% to 95%.
 Retained customers are high ROI customers, as they require far less spend on marketing to find and reach, less effort to convince, and are significantly more likely to convert into subsequent sales than potential first-time customers.
-A successful company is one that works to maximize their existing customer base first and foremost.
+In my opinion, a successful company is one that works overtime to maximize the satisfaction and experiences of their existing customer base first and foremost.

 8 Key Strategies for Retaining Your Customers